CSC3170-2022Fall/project-team-14/material/page_structure.md

 ## 7.plant_owner home page
 - package_id, chip_type, chip_number, customer_id, start_time, status    // status = operation_type or finished or waiting
 - machine_id, status    // status = operation_type or idle
-- change_start_time(machine_id, start_time, operation_type) -> 7.plant_owner home page self-refresh， need to check if can change, the quota for one type need to satisfy all waiting package in the plant!
+- change_start_time(machine_id, start_time, operation_type) -> 7.plant_owner home page    // need to check if can change, the quota for one type need to satisfy all waiting package in the plant!

 ## API in alg.py
 - these are functions in alg.py, which you can call in your branch